061375/EDI-Python/README.md

 * Allowed the code to use any delimiter
 * Fixed a bug where the program would run forever if the EDI didn't have a closing envelope.

-Unlike may of my projects I didn't really organise this one.
-Its a bunch of crap I experiemented with.
-Some of the stuff in this folder is not even related.

-I'll clean it up soon...I just wanted to get it posted.